|Graduate Program||Department of Economics ◊ University of North Carolina at Chapel Hill|

 If you are requesting F-1 or J-1 immigration status, complete steps one through six of the Financial Certification Instructions/Worksheet (pages2 & 3), sign the form, and upload it, along with your required support materials, within your application.
 Please do not mail in forms or supporting documents.

 A current ESTIMATE of minimum expenses for one academic year (September through May) is indicated on the certificate.
 Please note, however, that annual North Carolina State mandated tuition increases often occur just prior to registration.
+Many of our international applicants have very little or no personal/family funds; they fill in $0 for personal and other funds with an indication that they are applying for university funding.

 Information for new international students is available on the ISSS website.
 Please do not contact ISSS regarding the verification of your documents, as answering numerous inquiries takes away from immigration document processing and may cause delays in receiving student visa eligibility documents.